denv17/free-astro-components/README.md

 2. **Installation:**

-   - To use these components in your Astro.js project, follow the instructions on the website.
+   - To use these components in your Astro.js project, follow the [installation instructions](https://free-astro-components.vercel.app/guide/installation).

 3. **Usage:**
    - Detailed documentation and code examples are available on the website to help you integrate and customize each component.

 ## Documentation

-I’m currently working on comprehensive documentation for the components.
-Please check back soon for detailed guides and information.
+For detailed guides and information, visit the [Documentation](https://free-astro-components.vercel.app/guide/installation) page.

 ## Credits